Non-canonical extension of theta-functions and modular integrability of theta-constants: Abstract

 \section{Abstract}

-We present new results in the theory of the classical $\theta$-functions of Jacobi: series expansions and defining ordinary differential equations (ODEs).
-Proposed (Hamiltonian) dynamical systems define fundamental differential properties of theta-functions and yield an exponential quadratic extension of the canonical $\theta$-series.
-An integrability condition of these ODEs explains appearance of the modular $\vartheta$-constants and differential properties thereof.
-General solutions to all the ODEs are given.
+We present new results in the theory of the classical $\theta$-functions of Jacobi: series expansions and defining ordinary differential equations (\odes).
+The proposed dynamical systems turn out to be Hamiltonian and define fundamental differential properties of theta-functions; they also yield an exponential quadratic extension of the canonical $\theta$-series.
+An integrability condition of these \odes\ explains appearance of the modular $\vartheta$-constants and differential properties thereof.
+General solutions to all the \odes\ are given.
 For completeness, we also solve the Weierstrassian elliptic modular inversion problem and consider its consequences.
 As a nontrivial application, we apply proposed techni\-que to the Hitchin case of the sixth Painlev\'e equation.